maximilianoPizarro/LibreChat-RedHat/README.md

 For new features, components, or extensions, please open an issue and discuss before sending a PR.

-If you'd like to help translate LibreChat into your language, we'd love your contribution!
-Improving our translations not only makes LibreChat more accessible to users around the world but also enhances the overall user experience.
-Please check out our [Translation Guide](https://www.librechat.ai/docs/translation).
+If you'd like to help translate Red Hat Chat into your language, we'd love your contribution!
+Improving our translations not only makes the application more accessible to users around the world but also enhances the overall user experience.
+Please check out the [Translation Guide](https://www.librechat.ai/docs/translation).

+### Red Hat Design System Contributions

+When contributing UI components or styling changes, please ensure they follow the [Red Hat Design System guidelines](https://ux.redhat.com/).
+All components should use RHDS elements and tokens for consistency.

 ---